NasrinRipa/nut-recognizer/docs/index.md

   .container {
     display: flex;
     flex-direction: column;
-    align-items: center;
+    align-items: left;
-    justify-content: center;
+    justify-content: left;
-    height: 100vh; /* Adjust this to set the height of the container */ }
+    height: 200vh; /* Adjust this to set the height of the container */ }

   /* Add any other custom CSS styles for your content here */